thacherT1D/webdevstuff/CSS/Intro_To_CSS.desc.md

 }
 ```

-(the dot in front of "red" indicates that we're targeting a class).
+(The dot in front of "red" indicates that we're targeting a class.)
 Now the first div should be red.
 Even though the styling for `.red` comes before the styling for `div`, targeting a class is more specific than targeting an element.

-The next level of specificty is an id.
+The next level of specificity is an id.
 Let's add a third div with a class of red and an id of green; then change the stylesheet as follows:

 ```css
 #green {